dawood32/gitdemo/README.md

 # gitdemo

-this repo is about learning git
+this repo is about learning git and this is when we create repo first